Proactive AI Adoption can be Threatening: When Help Backfires: Discussion

 \subsection{Offering vs.\ providing did not reduce threat}

-Contrary to a common design intuition, anticipatory \emph{offering} (suggesting help and awaiting acceptance) did not reliably reduce threat compared to anticipatory \emph{providing} (acting automatically).
-In our vignette-based setting, preserving minimal agency did not mitigate threat.
-This null result suggests that unsolicited help itself may carry sufficient psychological weight to overshadow smaller differences in framing.
+Contrary to a common design intuition, anticipatory \emph{offering} help (offering help while awaiting user acceptance) did not reliably reduce self-threat relative to anticipatory \emph{providing} help (acting automatically).
+In our vignette-based setting, preserving a minimal form of agency through an acceptance prompt was insufficient to attenuate self-threat.
+Both forms of anticipatory help elicited higher threat than reactive help, and the difference between offering and providing was not statistically significant.

-Importantly, the null effect still has design implications.
-It suggests that simply offering instead of providing may not be enough to eliminate threat, particularly in short-term or low-stakes tasks.
-For example, a coding copilot that auto-completes functions (providing) may not be experienced as less threatening if it merely switches to a confirmation prompt (offering) before inserting the completion; similarly, a coding assistant surfacing edits as suggestions may still be interpreted as unsolicited critique of one's programming.
-In both cases, our findings suggest that the \emph{unsolicited} nature of the help, more than the micro-form of delivery, drives users' threat.
+Although this comparison yielded a null effect, it challenges the assumption that inserting a confirmation step is sufficient to mitigate the psychological costs of unsolicited assistance.
+Our findings suggest that the unsolicited nature of help itself may carry more psychological weight than smaller differences in how initiative is enacted.
+In this sense, distinctions between offering and providing, while important at the level of interaction design, may be secondary to the more fundamental distinction between solicited and unsolicited help when it comes to triggering self-threat.